metaplex-foundation/docs/docs/03-guides/07-archived/04-architecture/01-basic_flow.md

 1. The Data - this is a blob of data that conforms to the [Token Metadata Standard](/programs/token-metadata/token-standard).
 2. Your Public Key
 3. A Metadata program Derived account Address - Read more about PDAs here.
-This is a uninitialized address that the account will be stored at.
+This is an uninitialized address that the account will be stored at.
 We do this so we can deterministically find this address again in the future.
 4. The mint account public key

-Lets look at an in depth diagram of the CreateAccountMetadata program and what it does.
+Let's look at an in depth diagram of the CreateAccountMetadata program and what it does.

 ```mermaid
 sequenceDiagram